Kroger-Technology/Snow-Globe/docs/tests.md

 # Test Examples

+Below are example tests and assertions that can be made for an Nginx configuration.

 ## Setup Pattern
 Tests are setup by starting the Nginx environment.
 You need to declare your upstream servers and then